Parental care

-Types of parental care
+Types

 Paternal care

 Care of offspring by males may evolve when natural selection favouring parental care is stronger than sexual selection against paternal care.
 In approximately 1% of bird species, males exclusively provide care after eggs are laid.
 Male-only care is prevalent in a variety of organisms, including fish and amphibians.
 The occurrence of paternal care is mostly associated with biparental care in socially monogamous mating systems.
 The rise of paternal care in primates may be explained by the Mating Effort and Maternal Relief hypotheses.
 The Mating Effort hypothesis suggests that males may provide care for offspring in an attempt to increase their own mating opportunities and thus enhance their future reproductive success.
 The Maternal Relief hypothesis proposes that males provide care to reduce the burdens associated with reproduction for the female, which ultimately generates shorter inter-birth intervals and produces more successful offspring.

 The type of mating system may influence paternity certainty, and therefore the likelihood that a male is caring for his own true offspring.
 Paternal certainty is relatively high in monogamous pair-bonded species.
 Males are less likely to be caring for unrelated offspring, therefore a greater prevalence of paternal care tends to exist in association with this mating system.
 By contrast, paternity certainty is reduced in polygamous species.
 Males are at greater risk of providing care for unrelated offspring, which therefore compromises their own fitness.
 In polygynous species, where a single male mates with more than one female, the male's role as a caregiver therefore tends to be reduced.
 Conversely, males may be exclusively responsible for caring for their offspring in polyandrous species, where a single female mates with more than one male.

 The evolution of male parental care is particularly rare in non-monogamous species because predominantly, investing effort into mating is more evolutionarily effective for males than providing parental care.
 One hypothesis regarding the evolution of male parental care in non-monogamous species suggests that parental behaviour is correlated with increased siring of offspring.
 For instance, in mountain gorillas (Gorilla beringei), males of the upper tertile, regarding their frequency of interaction with young gorillas, regardless of the young's parentage, fathered five times more offspring than males of the lower-two affiliative tertiles.
 Further, male burying beetles (Nicrophorus vespilloides) attracted three times more females when given the opportunity to breed and provide parental care, compared to males that were not presented with a breeding opportunity.
 Species such as Gorilla beringei and Nicrophorus vespilloides indicate that selection may promote male parental care in non-monogamous species.